Nathan Thompson articles

 CredentialingPsychometricsTest Development

-Certification exam and delivery are critical business needs for credentialing organizations, which are often outsourced.
-It refers to the process of building an exam in accordance to international standards like NCCA, then delivering it securely,
+Certification test development refers to the process of building an exam in accordance to international standards like NCCA, then delivering it securely.
+It is a critical business need for credentialing organizations and awarding bodies.
+As

 T scores